Experienced Lawyers helping Orlando’s Business Owners with Losses due to Mandatory Government shut-downs.

 What is the Bert J. Harris Act?

 The Bert J. Harris, Jr., Private Property Rights Protection Act (F.S.
 70.001; the “Act”) is a statute that focuses on protecting property owners’ rights to existing uses of their property.
 Under the Act a property owner may seek compensation when a new government regulation creates an “inordinate burden” on the property owner’s existing use.
-The full text of the statute can be found here:
+Read the full text of the statute.

 As you can see, the statute is quite nuanced.
 If you don’t fully understand all of the details, don’t worry, we’re here to explain its application to your specific situation